Postgres insert update with pandas DataFrames.

 pip install aiosqlite

-A big part of the wiki was generated with my library npdoc_to_md.
+The wiki is generated with a command which uses my library npdoc_to_md.

 Pull requests/issues are welcome.